 Hi!
 I'm Kristine, the gal behind these recipes and wellness posts.
-I care a whole bunch about agriculture, sustainability, and mastering the art of gluten free sourdough.
+I care a whole bunch about agriculture, sustainability, and mastering the art of gluten free sourdough bread.

-I'm on my way to becoming a nutritional practitioner in Denver, Colorado, but I know a thing or two about achieving optimal health through experience.
-Healing my own health challenges got me in the kitchen and in-touch with my surroundings and I'll never look back.
-I'm really passionate about functional foods.
+I'm lucky to live in sunny Denver where there is easy access to nature.
+I'm on my way to graduating as a master of nutrition therapy (MNT) in 2019 but I know a thing or two about achieving optimal health through experience.
+I find mission from my experiences in helping others heal.
+Healing my own health challenges got me in the kitchen, in-touch with my surroundings, and I'll never look back.
+I'm really passionate about functional health.
+Functional approaches to health begin with quality nutrients that build us up.
 I want to know where my food comes from, how to prepare it most nutritiously, and how to source it sustainably.
 We are what we eat eats, after all.
 With experience on my side, below is how this whole wellness thing seems to work and I'm here to help you achieve it.

 Keys to wellness in short: